ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 A receipt is an offline, universally-verifiable proof that an entry is recorded in the ledger.
 Receipts do not expire, but it is possible to append new entries that subsume older entries.

-Anyone with access to the ledger can independenly verify its consistency and review the complete list of claims registered by its issuers.
+Anyone with access to the ledger can independently verify its consistency and review the complete list of claims registered by its issuers.

 Reputable issuers are thus incentivized to carefully review their artifacts before signing them.
 Similarly, reputable TS are incentivized to secure their ledger, inasmuch as any inconsistency can easily be pinpointed by any third party with read access to the ledger.